 Like anything, selling online has a major learning curve and you only learn by doing.
 If you find yourself making more than a few of these mistakes, it means that things can only get better from here!
-So let’s get started.

-1) They expect to make money by simply listing a product
+1. They expect to make money by simply listing a product

 It may seem tempting to throw a product up for sale, share it on social media, and expect your followers to buy your item, but it takes a lot more work than that.

 Instead, focus on cultivating your audience by adding value to their lives.
 You can do this by creating valuable, free opt-ins, sharing other people’s work on social media, and developing an online marketing plan that makes sense for your business.

-2) They don’t know who they’re selling to
+2. They don’t know who they’re selling to

 Building a community is key for selling online, but if you don’t know who to serve with what you know, you aren’t able to create products and services that improve people’s lives.